This post may contain affiliate links. Please see my disclosure policy for details.

 In the first series of Outlander, we see a flashback of Frank and Claire on their unplanned wedding day outside of the City of Westminster registry office.

-This scene was not shot in London, but outside of the Glasgow City Chambers by George Square.
+This scene was not filmed in London, but outside of the Glasgow City Chambers by George Square.

 You can head around to John Street to see it for yourself, look out for the number 45 marker to find the spot.